 When You Have Both Dogs Living Under the Same Roof

 When your female dog in heat is living in the same house as an unneutered male dog, you have yourself a worst-case scenario.

-Here Are 8 Tips and Tricks to Help You Cope:
+The 8 Tips and Tricks to Help You Cope